evolutionary facts

 Species lifespan

-Example: Bacteria can develop antibiotic resistance within years.
-Comparable changes in humans would require millennia.
+Bacteria can develop antibiotic resistance within years.
+Comparable population-level genetic changes in Homo sapiens would require many thousands of years.

 4. Genetic Variation: